pdgetrf/mizar_cluster_scripts/README.md

-### This repo is to help setup a cluster and run Mizar
+This repo is to help setup the dev environment for edge networking.

+Roughly there are two ways to use.

+### Start or restart the cluster
 To set up a node (master or slave), follow [the node setup guide](https://github.com/pdgetrf/mizar_cluster_scripts/blob/main/node_setup.md).

-To start a kubeadm cluster:
+To setup a kubeadm cluster:

 - make sure you can ssh from master to all slave hosts without password. follow [this](http://www.linuxproblem.org/art_9.html) if not.
 - put IPs of slave hosts in a file called **slave.in**. for example: